-When you use a displacer beast you are in it for the long-haul.
+When you use a displacer beast you are in it for the long haul.
 You value frequent, sustained damage due to your ability to avoid most incoming attacks.

 The displacer beast is another simple, but flavorful creature that I love to throw at my party.
-They’re also a prime example for a creature that works well in all tiers of play.
+They’re also a prime example of a creature that works well in all tiers of play.
 It has solid mobility and excellent defenses and didn’t have to sacrifice much to gain them.

 The displacer beast has been one of my favorite creatures since the early editions of D&D. It’s an iconic creature.
 I’m glad that the 5e version of it stays true to form and is a well-designed foe.

 Displacer beasts also work well as small packs of wandering hunters as well as (dis)loyal guard dogs for powerful evil foes.
 There’s a lot of variety that their lore and statblock offers them so be sure to showcase this.
-They can adapt to their surroundings at a split second and make for terrifying hunters.
+They can adapt to their surroundings in a split second and make for terrifying hunters.

 Previous Monster Monday – Gibbering Mouther

 Next Monster Monday – Drider

 If you enjoyed what you read be sure to check out my ongoing review for all of the official D&D 5e books!

 Sign up to get e-mail updates for new articles on Dungeon Solvers using the form below!